tixie2027/The-Nature-Conservancy/pdf_processing/README.md

 # Nature Conservancy PDF-to-JSON Pipeline

-Developed by Harvey Mudd College students in collaboration with The Nature Conservancy (TNC), this project transforms ecological research articles in PDF format into clean, machine-readable JSON.
+Developed by Harvey Mudd College students in collaboration with The Nature Conservancy (TNC), the code in this folder transforms ecological research articles in PDF format into clean, machine-readable JSON.
 It enables downstream applications such as search, summarization, and retrieval-augmented generation (RAG).

 ---

-## Repository Contents
+## Folder Contents

 - `docling_test.py`: Uses IBM’s Docling to convert PDFs into Markdown (`.md`).
 - `mdtojson.py`: Converts Markdown to structured JSON format with section headings.